 Property, plant and equipment and right-of-use assets are stated at costs less accumulated depreciation and impairment, if any.
-In determining whether an asset is impaired, the Group has to exercise judgement and make estimation, particularly in assessing: (1) whether an event has occurred or any indicators that may affect the asset value; (2) whether the carrying value of an asset can be supported by the recoverable amount, in the case of value in use, the net present value of future cash flows which are estimated based upon the continued use of the asset; and (3) the appropriate key assumptions to be applied in estimating the recoverable amounts including cash flow projections and an appropriate discount rate.
-When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit ("CGU") to which the asset belongs.
+In determining whether an asset is impaired, the Group has to exercise judgement and make estimation, particularly in assessing: (1) whether an event has occurred or any indicators that may affect the asset value; (2) whether the carrying value of an asset can be supported by the recoverable amount, in the case of VIU, the net present value of future cash flows which are estimated based upon the continued use of the asset; and (3) the appropriate key assumptions to be applied in estimating the recoverable amounts including cash flow projections and an appropriate discount rate.
+When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the CGU to which the asset belongs.
 Changing the assumptions and estimates, including the discount rates or the growth rate in the cash flow projections, could materially affect the net present value used.
-Based on the assessment prepared by the management, the recoverable amount of the relevant CGUs are lower than their carrying amounts and therefore HK\$6,797,000 of impairment was recognised in profit or loss for the year ended 31 March 2024 (2023: Nil).
+Based on the assessment prepared by the management, the recoverable amount of the relevant CGUs are lower than their carrying amounts and the Group recognised impairment loss of approximately HK\$8,049,000 (2024: HK\$5,120,000) on property, plant and equipment, and impairment loss of approximately HK\$4,150,000 (2024: HK\$1,677,000) on right-of-use assets for the year ended 31 March 2025.